BradleyA/git-TEST-commit-automation/hooks/README.md

 ## Create Custom Test Cases

 Create a test case in directory, TEST/<FILE_TO_BE_TESTED>/, in the same direcory of the <FILE_TO_BE_TESTED>.
 There are two locations to place your custom test case.
 For test cases designed only for one file, use TEST/<FILE_TO_BE_TESTED>/ directory.
-For test cases designed to be shared for more than one files use hooks/EXAMPLES/ directory.
+For test cases designed to be shared for more than one files use hooks/EXAMPLES/ directory and add a link (ln) to it in TEST/<FILE_TO_BE_TESTED>/SA-setup.sh.
 Currently SA-* and FVT-* test cases are the only test cases supported by post-commit.

+When creating a custom test case name it 'SA-<test-case-name-no-dot-001>' for Static Analysis (SA) or 'FVT-<test-case-name-no-dot-001>' for Funciotnal Verification Test.
+For example a Functional Verification Test that tests if the option '--help' works is named FVT-option-help-001).

+**Funciotnal Verification** is defined as the process of verifying that the design meets its specification from a functional perspective. ...
+Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.

-and name the file 'FVT-<test-case-name-no-dot-001>' (example: FVT-option-help-001).
-Place the expected results from the test case into a file with the same test case name but add '.expcted' ('dot'expected).
-In your test case, pipe the output into a file with the same name but add '.test-case-output'.
+Place the expected results from the test case into a file with the same test case name but add '.expected' ('dot'expected).
+Pipe the output from the test case into a file with the same name but add '.test-case-output'.

+## Do something else here

 Append the following lines into your test case:

 # Memo: